Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-48-laid-bare.md

 "I--" Her throat was so dry it felt totally closed and she paused, tried to gulp to clear it.
 He magicked a little plastic cup of water from somewhere nearby and gently helped her to drink from it.
 It washed some of the grit and sandpaper out at least.

 "It’s...
 Ray.
 Ray Wheeler," she managed after gulping again.
-"I’m… still here?"
+"I’m... still here?"

 "You’re still here," Shane agreed with a smile.
 "You made it."

-"But…?"
+"But...?"
 Ray struggled to repair her thoughts and memories.
 She was absolutely, *completely* certain she’d felt her heart stop in her chest.
-And… there had been dark brown eyes.
-And…
+And... there had been dark brown eyes.
+And...

 She raised a hand to her throat.
 It was very much seamlessly intact.
 It drifted down to her chest and probed her sternum, which felt whole and intact.

 The giant shambling man-mountain edged closer into the light where she could see him properly.
 He had warm brown eyes, she saw.
 Deep, very dark—

-"You…?"
+"You...?"

 He nodded.
 "And another man we’ll call Baseball.
 I go by Warhorse, technically speaking."

 Ray lowered her head back to the pillow to try and think.
 The question looming largest in her mind was a big thundering *"how?"* She was certain of only one thing: that she absolutely, definitely, one hundred percent had been stabbed in the heart which as far as she knew was about as dead as dead got.
 She could remember her *last thoughts* for fucksake.
 She hadn’t even been afraid, not really.
-More… *robbed.*
+More... *robbed.*

 "...My friends?"

 "They made it."
 Shane had a warm, soothing voice.
 "They’re nearby."

-"And…" Ray tapped her chest lightly.
-"How…?"
+"And..."
+Ray tapped her chest lightly.
+"How...?"

 "Medicine has advanced a whole hell of a lot since you guys left," Warhorse informed her.
 His voice was warm too, but so chest-shakingly deep it could never be called smooth or gentle despite the Latino lilt that touched some of his vowels.
 "But we also, uh, called in a special favor for you."

 For a few seconds a kind of silence descended.
-‘Warhorse’ obviously didn’t know what to say, Shane was watching intently, and Ray…
+‘Warhorse’ obviously didn’t know what to say, Shane was watching intently, and Ray...

 Ray blinked.
-Then the ceiling went blurry and then... oh *God…*
+Then the ceiling went blurry and then... oh *God...*

 Everything hit her, all at once.
 The years of pain, of guilt, of fear, the shock of losing Berry and Conley, the full horrible reality of her own brush with death all came slamming down on her at once and the only thing she could do about it was hold on and try not to be washed away by her own tears.